 If you would like more information regarding workplace accident cases in the state of NY, please schedule an appointment with Winkler Kurtz by visiting our appointments page.

-Construction Accidents – Should I Hire A Lawyer?
+Construction Accident Cases – Should I Hire A Lawyer?

 At Winkler Kurtz, LLP, we consider construction to be the backbone of this country.
 Since it can be such a dangerous job, it is our Long Island Construction Site Accident Attorneys’ priority to keep workers protected.
 If you’ve recently been in a construction accident, you may be entitled to legal compensation.
 To learn if you have a case that should be taken to court, consider scheduling a consultation with us today.